-- 1 cup (240 g) coconut cream* (the hardened portion at the top of canned full fat coconut milk or coconut cream)
+- 1 cup coconut cream* (the hardened portion at the top of canned full fat coconut milk or coconut cream)

-- 2 Tbsp (14 g) arrowroot starch (or cornstarch, though I prefer arrowroot in this recipe)
+- 2 Tbsp arrowroot starch (or cornstarch, though I prefer arrowroot in this recipe)

-- optional: 2 Tbsp (14 g) organic powdered sugar, for topping
+- 2 Tbsp organic powdered sugar (optional // for topping)

 - 1/4 tsp sea salt

-- In the meantime, preheat oven to 350 degrees F (176 C) and line an 8x8 inch baking dish with parchment paper (adjust number/size of pan if altering batch size).
+In the meantime, preheat oven to 350 degrees F (176 C) and line an 8x8 inch baking dish with parchment paper (adjust number/size of pan if altering batch size).

-Add melted coconut oil, starting with 4 Tbsp (60 g) and adding more if it's too dry.
+Add melted coconut oil, starting with 3 Tbsp (45 ml) and adding more if it's too dry.
 Pulse/stir with a spoon to combine until a loose dough is formed.
 You should be able to squeeze the mixture between two fingers and form a dough instead of it crumbling.
 If too dry, add a bit more melted coconut oil.

-*Nutrition information is a rough estimate for 1 of 9 bars without organic powdered sugar.
+*Nutrition information is a rough estimate calculated without organic powdered sugar.